 The word recognition score is a measurement of your speech comprehension abilities.
 Your audiologist will test your brain’s ability to understand language by having you repeat sentences and words back to them.
 It’s important to understand that the parts of your brain that process speech and hearing are separate.
 This means that fitting you with hearing aids won’t necessarily improve your speech if it falls below a certain level.
 Every audiologist has their threshold below which they will not recommend someone to be a hearing aid candidate—for many it is 50%.

-Bear in mind too, that the longer you go without hearing aids, the more your language muscle atrophies, lowering your score ever more.
+Bear in mind too, that the longer you go without hearing aids, the more your language muscle atrophies, lowering your score even more.
 After a certain point, this muscle ceases to work on a functioning level and the damage cannot be restored.
 All the more reason to get fitted with your Audicus hearing aid as quickly as possible!